 American and European companies constantly come to my law firm’s China lawyers seeking to “shore up” their China IP protections.
-These are mostly companies that have been doing business in China or with China for months or years and have now decided they are doing well enough in China to start paying to protect what they have.
-Let me start out by being clear: it is nearly always better to be late than never when it comes to protecting your IP, both regarding China and otherwise.
-But let me also be clear that it is also nearly always better to take action to protect your IP before you do anything with China at all.
+These are mostly companies that have been doing business in or with China for months or years and have now decided they are doing well enough in China to start paying to protect what they have.
+Though it is nearly always better to be late than never when it comes to protecting your IP from China it is also nearly always better to take action to protect your IP before you do anything with China at all.

 Far too many of the foreign companies that seek to “shore up” their China IP protections actually have no China IP protections at all, but they wrongly believe otherwise.

-Many of these companies do not realize that unless they register their brand name as a trademark in China they are at real risk of losing their right to use their own brand name in China, even if just on their own product or packaging made in China for export elsewhere.
-See China: Do Just ONE Thing: Register Your Trademarks AND Your Design Patents.
+Many of these companies do not realize that unless they register their brand name as a trademark in China they are at risk of losing their right to use their own brand name in China, even if just on their own product or packaging made in China for export elsewhere.
 Some of these companies think they have already protected their brand name from trademark “theft” in China, but our own trademark search reveals they have not.
 See China Trademarks.
 Register Them In China Not Madrid and China Trademarks: Too Good to be True.

 But what I am thinking is, “wrong, your NDA is actually WORSE than nothing.”
 And here is why.